apache/tvm/docs/how_to/deploy/adreno.rst

 **float16_acc32 (Mixed Precision)**

-ToMixedPrecision pass traverse over the network and split network to clusters of ops dealing with float or float16 data types.
+``ToMixedPrecision`` pass traverse over the network and split network to clusters of ops dealing with float or float16 data types.
 The clusters are defined by three types of operations:
 - Operations always be converted into float16 data type
-- Operations which can be converted if they follow by converted cluster
+- Operations which can be converted if they followed by converted cluster
 - Operations never be converted to the float16 data type This list is defined in the ToMixedPrecision implementation here `relay/transform/mixed_precision.py <https://github.com/apache/tvm/blob/main/python/tvm/relay/transform/mixed_precision.py#L34>`_